Environmental management systems offer a framework for managing significant environmental aspects and impacts.

-- Understanding the relevant environmental legal and other requirements to which the organisation subscribes (other requirements being guidelines, international standards and client requirements).
+- Understanding the relevant environmental compliance obligations to which the organisation subscribes (compliance obligations are legal and other requirements (such as guidelines, international standards and client requirements)).

-- Determination of environmental objectives and targets, consistent with the environmental policy.
+- Determination of environmental objectives that are consistent with the environmental policy.
 These provide more information on how the organisation is going to improve than stated in the policy.

-- Development and maintenance of an environmental management program stating how environmental objectives and targets will be achieved.
-These generally take the form of an environmental action plan – task, date of completion and responsibility being the minimum requirements.
+- Determination of how environmental objectives will be achieved.
+These generally take the form of an environmental action plans – task, date of completion and responsibility being the minimum requirements.

-4.The next stage is implementation and operation of the system.
+4.The next stage is to operate the system.
 This will involve the following stages: